Dive profile: Saturation profile

 A saturation profile is one which all the tissues considered by the decompression model have become saturated with inert gas from the breathing mixture.
 Most decompression models will take this to be at six tissue half-times for the slowest tissue considered.
 Further bottom time at the same depth will not affect the inert gas loading of any tissue and will not affect the decompression required.

 Excursion from saturation depth

 An excursion from saturation depth is an upward or downward change of depth during a saturation dive, usually from a closed bell Excursions from a bell are usually limited to depth variations that do not require decompression to return to storage depth nor decompression in water to reach the upper extreme.
 Dives from an underwater habitat are more likely to involve decompression on downward excursions, as habitat internal pressure is usually not easily varied.

+Multiple saturation storage depths

+There can be operational requirements for intermediate compression and/or decompression during a saturation exposure, where the excursion limits do not accommodate the depth range necessary for the work.
+Multiple decompressions are considered to impose greater physiological stress on the divers, and reduce the advantages of saturation diving, so they are generally limited.

+"W" saturation profile

+One intermediate decompression to a shallower storage depth followed by one intermediate compression to a deeper storage depth before final decompression is known as a "W" profile.